Here’s a resource to help you better serve your senior clients.

 2. Leaving a legacy in a world where time is running short.
-Some clients have been diagnosed with a terminal illness or struggle with a progressive chronic illness; having fewer years to look forward to than are in the rearview mirror can sometimes be challenging to process.
-You don’t have to be a counselor to people in these situations, but you could refer them to counseling to help them process what’s going on in their parents’ minds.
+Some clients have been diagnosed with a terminal illness or struggle with a progressive chronic illness.
+Then, let’s face it, there is simply aging – each and every day.
+Having fewer years to look forward to than the number which are in the rearview mirror can sometimes be challenging to process.
+You don’t have to be a counselor to people in these situations, but there are other ways to help them process what’s going on in their parents’ minds.

 Of all the textbooks I’ve ever read, this one little guide has changed my thoughts and how I deal with clients every day.
-We’ve made it required reading for our courses—that’s how important I think it is in the process of serving seniors.
+We’ve made it required reading for our courses at SREI—that’s how important I believe it to be in the process of serving seniors.

 If you have any questions or are in search of other resources for issues you’ve encountered, don’t hesitate to reach out to us.
 We’d be happy to help you.